pachterlab/biophysics/docs/source/index.rst

 Below is a table of the current tools for biophysical modeling of high-throughput genomics data, alongside the major features and data types each method handles.

-To see more details about the available methods in each package, refer to :doc:`packages.
+To see more details about the available methods in each package, refer to :doc:`packages` or determine which tool is best for your data using :doc:`choose`.

 +-------------------------------+------------+------------+---------------+------------------+----------+-------------------------+
 | Tool                          | Resolution | Modalities | Steady State? | Technical Noise? | Language | Experimental Technology |